lhans2021/lhans2021/README.md

 - 👋 Hi, I’m Hans.
-- 👀 I’m interested in Computer Science
+- 👀 I'm a student studying Computer Science at Binghamton University.
-- 🌱 I’m currently learning how to program in Python
+- 🌱 I’m currently looking to expand my knowledge of various programming langauges, primarily Python.
-- 💞️ I’m looking to collaborate on  projects
+- 💞️ I’m looking to collaborate on projects together.

 <!---
 lhans2021/lhans2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.